Fabiano Caruana: 2017

 Caruana began the year rated 2827, ranked No. 2 in the world.
 However, his rating would slip in the coming months.
 He played the Tradewise Gibraltar Chess Festival in March and finished with a score of 7/10, suffering one loss to Nigel Short in Round 6.
 At the US Championships, Caruana finished T-3rd with 6/11.
 He lost two games during the tournament and needed to win his last two games just to finish with a positive score, which he did.
 At the conclusion, his ranking dropped to No. 4.
 He finished T-2nd at the Grenke Chess Classic, but was 1½ points behind the winner Levon Aronian.
 Caruana next played in the Norway Chess event, where he finished in the middle of the standings with 4½/9.
 His lone win came against Hikaru Nakamura and his lone loss came against Vishwanathan Anand.

 Caruana continued to struggle through the middle of the year.
 He finished the Sinquefield Cup in July towards the bottom of the standings with a score of 4/9 (+1-2=6).
 His last round loss to Peter Svidler knocked his August rating below 2800 for the first time since April 2016.
 At the World Cup, Caruana made it to the third round.
 Evgeniy Najer eliminated him in the rapid tiebreak rounds by winning with the black pieces.
 The World Cup tightened the race between Caruana, Wesley So, and Vladimir Kramnik for the two ratings qualification spots to the 2018 Candidates Tournament to within a few points.
 However, Kramnik's loss in a classical game against Ivanchuk during the tournament left him in a distant third with only two months remaining.

 The World Cup set the stage for the next major tournament, the Isle of Man Open, which both Caruana and Kramnik were playing.
 The first round pairings were decided by the players drawing names out of a raffle tumbler.
 Kramnik, choosing second because he was the 2nd-highest rated player at the event, chose Caruana as his first round opponent.
 With the white pieces, Caruana defeated Kramnik to put himself and So in a good position to qualify for the Candidates Tournament.
 Kramnik's surprise loss to James Tarjan, who quit chess for a few decades to become a librarian, further helped solidify Caruana and So as the ratings qualifiers.
 Furthermore, Kramnik ended up receiving a wild card into the Candidates event, officially clinching the qualifications for Caruana and So.

 In December 2017 with the Candidates qualification already decided, Caruana rebounded and won his only tournament of the year at the London Chess Classic in tiebreaks.
 He won three games and drew the remaining six (+3-0=6).
 Ian Nepomniachtchi had the sole lead entering the final round after winning three consecutive games in rounds six through eight.
-However, Caruana was able to come from behind by defeating Mickey Adams in his last game.
+However, Caruana was able to come from behind by defeating Michael Adams in his last game.
 After drawing the rapid tiebreaks, Caruana won one of the two blitz games to clinch the tournament.